BryanNilsen/C32-DailyJournal/README.md

 - Remove array of journal entries and transplant to entries.json file
 - refactor code to include fetch call to JSON file

+### Part 5

+- Modularize code by creating 3 additional .js files
+- Refactor code to use each module as objects with methods
+- Write code in journal.js to use objects with methods to get the data